enh/calling-conventions/README.md

 On exit:
   r0 - return value

-Note: arm32 splits 64-bit arguments across register pairs, but each pairs must start with an even-numbered register.
+Note: arm32 splits 64-bit arguments across register pairs, but each pair must start with an even-numbered register.

 ## arm64
 On entry: